 Remember, those you confide in have been in the exact same position as you (unless they are a peer who is also starting their job search.)
 This tends to mean that they will be compelled to share information they would have wanted to know at the start of their own job search.
 This type of information is exceedingly valuable, seeing as it was born from real-life experience involving trial and error.

 The second step is to identify what you want to achieve out of each interaction with each connection.
 Before you speak with a friend or family member about your career path, write down what you know about their professional life.
 Do some research on their background so that “when you do ask for something, for example information about a person’s job or industry, ask for the person’s opinion on what you’ve learned, rather than asking him or her to explain it all to you.”
-This will make the conversation less one-sided and gives your connection cohesive points to respond to.
-You should also prepare keywords that are common within their industry or company culture to boost a sense of shared understanding.
+This will make the conversation less one-sided and gives your connection a cohesive point to respond to.

 Here are some questions to consider before conversing with your connections: How has their industry compared to other industries they have worked in?
 What passion do they have that is fulfilled by their career?
 Who might they be connected to within industries that you are interested in?
 What are their opinions on your prospects knowing what they know about you as a young professional?

-Keep in mind, your questions should NOT be phrased in a “what do you have to offer me?” tone, but rather, a relational fashion that conveys interest and respect in your connection’s journey.
+Keep in mind, these questions should NOT be phrased in a “what do you have to offer me?” tone, but rather, a relational fashion that conveys interest and respect in your connection’s journey.
 This should come naturally as it pertains to your most meaningful connections.
-After all, if you are using your social capital strategically and sincerely, you will have the strong desire to identify career elements through your connections that align with your core.
+After all, if you are using your network strategically and honestly, you will have the strong desire to identify career elements through your connections that align with your core.

 Noah Larson graduated from Bridgewater State University in 2020, receiving his Bachelor’s Degree in Communications with a focus in Communication and Culture.
 He is currently the Social Media Manager for The Learning Landscape, a small business that helps students with developmental disabilities conquer their academic goals.